Top alternative banks and apps to Starling

 If you rule Starling out, your main options are:

 - Monzo.
-The most popular challenger bank in the UK with its 7.4 million-strong user base, Monzo is probably the most similar to Starling, and ticks most of the boxes (you can set up direct debits, use Google Pay and Apple Pay, and ATM withdrawals are free).
-You can also deposit cash on your account at PayPoints for £1 a transaction, and is the only one apart from Starling that’s offering overdrafts.
+The most popular challenger bank in the UK with its 10 million-strong user base, Monzo is probably the most similar to Starling, and ticks most of the boxes (you can set up direct debits, use Google Pay and Apple Pay, and ATM withdrawals are free).
+You can also deposit cash in your account at PayPoints for £1 a transaction, and is the only one apart from Starling that’s offering overdrafts.
 Monzo also offers a buy-now-pay-later service called Monzo Flex.

 - Monese.
 Monese is another option that’s been providing basic banking on smartphones since 2015.
 The unique thing about Monese is the ability to open an account anywhere in the UK or Europe without an address, without credit history and without a fixed income.